 By this time our man carried a not so happy impression on his face.
 I asked what happened and he said why did you come inside with your shoes on.
 I said, I never thought that you cannot take shoes inside the church.
 Neither is there a notice saying ‘No Shoes’, but if this was the case, you should have told me.
 He said it does not matter whether shoes are allowed or not.
 The question is do you go to your temple with shoes, to which I said No. He said, “If you do not go to your God’s home with shoes, do you think you should go to other’s God’s home with shoes on?”

-If you are on Mumbai tour, visit this heritage Afghan Church among other Mumbai attractions.
+If you are on Mumbai tour, visit this heritage place among other city attractions.